Overview

 2026-04-06

-Hardware + Installer Fix — All 12 hooks: universal hardware support + security hardening (drivers, firmware, GPU, WiFi, Bluetooth, input devices, power mgmt, auto-detect 3-tier), install-or-try dialog on live boot, XFCE desktop trust fix, Kyber-1024 branding.
+Hardware + Installer Fix — All 12 hooks: universal hardware support + security hardening (drivers, firmware, GPU, WiFi, Bluetooth, input devices, power mgmt, auto-detect 3-tier), install-or-try dialog on live boot, Wayland 3D Cube desktop trust fix, Kyber-1024 branding.
 Calamares now visible and launchable.

 ~2.5 GB